-Fewer than 330 bears remain on about 100 farms.
-An incredibly high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and possession of bear bile.
+Fewer than 250 bears remain on about 80 farms.
+A high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and possession of bear bile.
 As shown by research conducted by FOUR PAWS in recent years, most of these bears spend a sad existence in tiny metal cages.
 The worst thing is: bear bile is still extracted from many of them and still traded behind closed doors.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 As shown in this video, the bears are first anaesthetised under appalling conditions, the gallbladder is then localised by ultrasound and punctured with a needle through the abdominal wall.
 The anaesthetic is often administered unprofessionally or is too weak.
 This means that the bear is subjected to incredible pain in a aware state.